Scientific Name

 Description

 Sedum pulvinatum is a small succulent shrub with procumbent, branched stems and fleshy, bright green leaves that take on shades of red when exposed to intense sunlight.
 It can grow up to 8.4 inches (21 cm) tall.
 The stems are fleshy at first, becoming woody with age.
-The leaves are fleshy and elliptical, measuring up to 0.45 inches (1.1 cm) long and 0.12 inches (0.3 cm) wide.
+The leaves are succulent and elliptical, measuring up to 0.45 inches (1.1 cm) long and 0.12 inches (0.3 cm) wide.

 The flowers are small, white, star-shaped, 5-merous, and appear in clusters in fall and winter.

-USDA hardiness zones 91 to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).
+Hardiness: USDA hardiness zones 91 to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

-When growing Sedums, keep in mind that these plants need very little attention or care.
-They will thrive in conditions many other plants thrive in but do just as well in less hospitable areas.
+When growing Sedums, keep in mind that these plants need very little attention.
+They will thrive in conditions in which many other plants thrive, but do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
-A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.
+Sedum is commonly called Stonecrop because many gardeners joke that only stones need less care and live longer.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.